mrakitin/docker-olog-server/README.md

 ## Running

-### Cloning the repos and using a convenience run scripts:
+### Cloning the repos and using convenience run scripts:

 1) Start the `olog-mysql-db` container in the daemon mode first:
   - `git clone https://github.com/mrakitin/docker-olog-mysql-db`